sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 When you first take your markeptlace to production, your production marketplace is created as a duplicate of your test marketplace.
-This includes all your page assets. - You can also modify your marketplace content pages after going to production.
+This includes all your page assets.

+You can also modify your marketplace content pages after going to production.
 You will still need to make and test the changes in your test environment.
-Then, after you are happy with all your page changes, you can click the "Copy to production" button.
+Then, after you are happy with all your page changes, you can click the "Copy to production" button

 After clicking the button, you will see a modal detailing which pages have been modified, created, and removed compared to your current